Addressing the Financial Impact of Child Support on Single Parents: What Difference Can It Make?

 If the parent isn’t paying for unknown reasons and hasn’t experienced a significant life change, this can quickly escalate into increased tension and anger between the parents.
 When possible, negotiating with the parent who’s behind to develop a plan to catch up and fully repay is potentially the easiest and quickest approach.

 That doesn’t always work.
 In those cases, it’s highly advisable to bring in an experienced child support attorney who can take the case back to court.
-If the court finds that the paying parent has no justification for not paying, the court can take several steps.
-It can seize assets, garnish wages, and even revoke things like driver’s licenses.
-It can also find the paying parent in contempt of court, which can lead to fines and even jail time.
+If the court finds that the paying parent has no justification for not paying, the court can use child support enforcement mechanisms.

 What Should I Do if I Need Assistance with Child Support Payments?

 Call the Law Office of Deidra Haynes as soon as possible at 317-785-1832 to get started.
 We’ll walk through the specifics of your case to determine what steps should be taken.
 Our experienced, knowledgeable child support attorneys understand how vital child custody payments are in helping you provide for your children.
-We also understand how stressful single parenting can be, especially if there are issues with receiving child support in full and on time.
-Call us to see how we may be able to help you.